Browser Configuration

 How to Verify

 Open your browser and visit our DNS Leak Test.
 You should see servers from our encrypted upstreams - typically Cloudflare or Quad9, sometimes Google - not your ISP's DNS.
 Android uses DNS-over-TLS (port 853), which encrypts all traffic system-wide.
+On a VPN, check that the lookups still come from us - see does your VPN leak DNS.

 Troubleshooting